espressif/esp-idf/docs/en/api-reference/system/esp_event.rst

 Handler Un-Registering Itself
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In general, an event handler run by an event loop is **not allowed to do any (un)registering activity on that event loop**.
+In general, an event handler run by an event loop is **not allowed to do any registering/unregistering activity on that event loop**.
 There is one exception, though: un-registering itself is allowed for the handler.
 E.g., it is possible to do the following:

 .. code-block:: c